 This drawer is actually from one of the original kitchen cabinets in our house!
 Doesn’t it look great all gussied up?
 The adhesive shelf liner is a snap to keep clean and thanks to this simple method, I can change them out whenever fancy strikes.

-If covered on both sides, these liners would make fantastic “refrigerator coasters”!
+When covered on both sides in wipeable vinyl adhesive, these liners also make fantastic and affordable “refrigerator coasters”!

 I hope you’ll give this quick and easy method for lining shelves a try!
 Do share pictures if you do!